qmaai/qmaai.github.io/_pages/about.md

 # Research
 <hr style="border:1.5px solid gray">
 After exploration of Reinforcement Learing (RL) and Stochastic Control, I have found myself deeply attracted to the intersection of Game Theory and Computer Science.
 I was drawn to the field initially because of its power in combining the potential of RL with a solid framework of Equilibrium concepts into a multiagent system.
-Now I am also interested in the theories of convergence to equilibrium concepts.
+Now I am interested in the theories of convergence to equilibrium concepts.
 My current work attempts to answer the following two questions:
-1. Why and when do certain no-external-regret algorithms converge to Correlated Equilibriums in some games empirically?
+1. Why and when do certain no-external-regret algorithms converge to Correlated Equilibriums or even Nash Equilibrium in some games, instead of a more general Coarse Correlated Equilibrium?
-2. Is Nash Equilibrium identifiable through sampling in unknown games without a minimax oracle?
+2. Is Nash Equilibrium identifiable through sampling in unknown stochastic games without a minimax oracle?

 # Publications